img 6670

 Pioneer PL-11

 Diving deeper, we see the mechanical aspects that live under the PL-11 top plate.
-Note the large AC motor that embarrasses even expensive modern turtnables.
-Note also the two clear capillary lubrication tubes leading to the motor.
-These need to be kept filled with lubricant, which is done from the top plate.
-They are invariably always dry until I see them, as was the case here.
+Note the large AC motor that embarrasses even expensive modern turntables.
+Note also the two clear (well, now yellowed) capillary lubrication tubes leading to the motor.
+These need to be periodically topped up with a little lubricant, which is done from the top plate, using what’s called an oiler.
+They are invariably dry, as was the case here.
+How they work is that they are small-diameter plastic tubes with a cotton insert that wicks the lubricant along the tube to each of the two motor bearings.

 Pioneer PL-11

-These are those motor bearing lubrication points, leading directly to the capillary tubes and then the motor top and bottom bearings.
-I’ve lubricated these liberally and cleaned up the excess.
+These are those motor bearing lubrication points, leading to the capillary tubes and the motor top and bottom bearings.
+There’s just one problem.
+Nobody ever lubricates their motor bearings!
+You can’t use ‘sewing machine oil’ either.

 Pioneer PL-11